 The committee developed separate recommendations for women receiving regional or general anaesthesia, based on their knowledge of the likely differences in analgesia requirements.
 For all women, the committee agreed that any postoperative analgesia should be suitable for use while breastfeeding, but that women should be made aware of any potential adverse effects on their baby.

 The committee agreed to retain the previous NICE recommendation to offer diamorphine (delivered intrathecally or by epidural) for women who have regional anaesthesia.
 Giving spinal or epidural diamorphine in this way reduces the need for additional opioids and other rescue medications during surgery, and it remains effective for up to 12 hours (when pain is likely to be most severe).
 The committee agreed that it was not necessary to specify a range of doses for diamorphine.
 The committee were aware of evidence that suggested a ceiling effect in neuraxial opioid doses, above which there is no more analgesic effect but there is an increased risk of side effects.
 In most cases, a maximum intrathecal dose of 300 micrograms and a maximum epidural dose of 3 mg are considered to be adequate.
 These are the doses suggested by the Obstetric Anaesthetists' Association and are the doses used in current clinical practice.
 In individual cases, and based on clinical judgement, anaesthetists may choose to use alternative doses of intrathecal or epidural diamorphine.

 The committee agreed that women receiving regional anaesthesia should be offered oral morphine sulfate, as the evidence showed it to be effective.

 From their knowledge and experience, the committee agreed that paracetamol and a non-steroidal anti-inflammatory drug (NSAID) such as ibuprofen should be offered in combination to all women to limit the amount of opioids needed, and to allow opioids to be stopped.
-Based on the evidence on the benefits of fixed interval pain management timing, the committee recommended these be prescribed to be taken regularly to maintain good pain control, in preference to on-request administration, which had lower rates of satisfaction reported by the women.
+Based on the evidence on the benefits of fixed interval pain management timing, the committee recommended that these are prescribed to be taken regularly to maintain good pain control, in preference to on-request administration, which had lower rates of satisfaction reported by women.

 There was evidence for the effectiveness of oxycodone, and some evidence for tramadol, but the committee were aware both of these drugs can cause neonatal sedation and respiratory depression if used when breastfeeding.
-However, in women with severe pain the committee agreed that a short course of tramadol or oxycodone could be considered as long as the woman was informed of the risks and chose to use them.
+However, in women with severe pain, the committee agreed that a short course of tramadol or oxycodone could be considered as long as the woman was informed of the risks and chose to use them.
 The length of the course was not defined as there was no evidence for a specific period or dosage.

-The committee were aware that there were general recommendations in the BNF on the use of opioids in breastfeeding women and so included these as part of their recommendations.
+The committee were aware that there were general recommendations in the BNF on the use of opioids in breastfeeding women and so included these as part of the recommendations.
 The committee were also aware of an MHRA warning on the risk of serious neonatal respiratory depression and sedation with codeine in some women.
-Because of this, they recommended that codeine, or medications that include codeine (such as co‑codamol) should not be used, and that women should be advised not to use codeine‑containing medicines while breastfeeding.
+Because of this, they recommended that codeine, or medications that include codeine (such as co‑codamol), should not be used, and that women should be advised not to use codeine‑containing medicines while breastfeeding.

 Based on their knowledge and experience, the committee recommended that anti-emetics could be prescribed if needed for nausea and vomiting, and that laxatives should be considered for the prevention of constipation.